ptomato/talks/tc39-2022-03/README.md

 Three major pieces of implementor feedback remaining to address:

 - Investigate optimizing the built-in calendar case (issue [#1808](https://github.com/tc39/proposal-temporal/issues/1808))
-- Integrate Temporal.Calendar and Temporal.TimeZone into Intl.DateTimeFormat options (issue [#2005](https://github.com/tc39/proposal-temporal/issues/2005))
+- Integrate Calendar and TimeZone into Intl.DTF options ([#2005](https://github.com/tc39/proposal-temporal/issues/2005))
-- Investigate removing [[Calendar]] slot from PlainTime (issue [#1588](https://github.com/tc39/proposal-temporal/issues/1588))
+- Investigate removing [[Calendar]] slot from PlainTime ([#1588](https://github.com/tc39/proposal-temporal/issues/1588))

+Finally:

+- Implement conclusions of IETF string standardization ([#1450](https://github.com/tc39/proposal-temporal/issues/1450))
+- Fix some other minor errors that you probably don't care about

 <!--
-    I hope to present all of these in June, probably along with a couple of tweaks.
+    I hope to present all of these in June.
 Follow along with the issues if you are interested in these topics.
 -->